shmoocon/proceedings-2014/belay/01_a_critical_review_of_spatial_analysis.md

 # Experiment

-For this experiment we used the now famous APT1 data set published by Mandiant [^Mandiant].
+For this experiment we used the now famous APT1 data set published by Mandiant[^3].
 In their report, the Mandiant team details what it considers to be malware families?
 In this experiment we will look at the Yahoo family data sections.
-We will test the null hypothesis—that is, we will try to disprove Spatial Analysis via BAT by examining its results when compared to PEBrowse [^PEBrowse] and the information about the Yahoo family provided by Mandiant.
+We will test the null hypothesis—that is, we will try to disprove Spatial Analysis via BAT by examining its results when compared to PEBrowse[^4] and the information about the Yahoo family provided by Mandiant.

 | Full Name (MD5 + Sentar Convention) | Short Name |
 |:-------|:---------|